-TL;DR —~ I'm an interaction and UI designer, and I'm going to be making this site better with progressive enhancements and improved organization.
+TL;DR — I'm a UI and interaction designer, and I'm going to be making this site better with progressive enhancements and improved organization.
 I like horse racing, photograhy and other lifelong learning opportunites, including trying to keep my skills up to date.

 Until I figure out how to best put together a decent representation of my work, I've listed of some of my side projects and other fun(?) things I've done in the recent past.
 I've been slowly leveling up my front-end skills, especially with the more recent projects, which has been very enjoyable (and a never-ending source of "Oh wow, I have to go fix that now").